-Discover San Luis Obispo, CA
+Discover the best RV rental in San Luis Obispo, CA!

 Like many communities in California, American Indians first settled in what would become SLO thousands of years ago.
 The first Europeans arrived in the late 1700s.
 Since San Luis Obispo was almost exactly halfway between Los Angeles and San Francisco, it was an important outpost in Alta California.
 When the Spanish mission era ended, the area became a Mexican rancho.
 Today, thousands of visitors come to SLO to view the sweeping scenery and soak up the mild Mediterranean climate.
 The best way to experience these things, as well as everything else the area has to offer, is to book an RV in San Luis Obispo.

 At 1,500-plus feet high, Bishop Peak is one of the highest points in the area.
 It’s the tallest mountain in the Morros/Santa Lucia mountain range.
 Some twenty-five million years ago, magma welled up from the earth’s core to form the dacite mountain.
 So, Bishop Peak has some unique geological features.
 In years past, its granite has provided stones for many area buildings.
 Today, the thin, volcanic soil supports a number of vegetation and wildlife species not found elsewhere.
 You may also prefer to take your San Luis Obispo rental RV to one of several hiking trails.
 The Patricia Drive Trailhead offers a gradual, 4.2-mile jaunt from ground level to the summit.
 Or, you may prefer the “Oh, Man” trail.
 We’ll let you figure out the reason for this nickname on your own.